I’m not naturally frugal – I actually love spending money.

 So many of us feel like we are slaves to the bills and endless obligations.

-If you aren’t budgeting, you might end up taking on debt to make ends meet or having nothing left at the end of the week.
+Without a budget, you risk falling into debt or having nothing left at the end of the week.

 2. A budget can flex with your life